Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Evaluation

 \section{Evaluation}

-In this section, we evaluate Seer's performance advantages during the rollout phase, particularly in improving throughput and reducing tail latency (\S\ref{sec:e2e}).
-In the ablation study (\S\ref{sec:ablation}), we validate the advantages of divided rollout, context-aware scheduling, and adaptive grouped speculative decoding in accelerating long-generation rollout tasks.
-Finally, we present extended studies (\S\ref{sec:case_study}) on scheduling and speculative decoding to demonstrate the effectiveness of our context-aware algorithms.
+In this section, we evaluate \systemname's performance advantages during the rollout phase, particularly in improving throughput and reducing tail latency (\S\ref{sec:e2e}).
+In the ablation study (\S\ref{sec:ablation}), we provide a detailed analysis of how each technique in \systemname contributes to improving end-to-end performance.
+Finally, we present extended studies (\S\ref{sec:case_study}) on scheduling, speculative decoding, and non-strictly synchronous RL to demonstrate the effectiveness of our context-aware techniques.